 - Work with IT to set up technology/equipment for event

-- Comfortable space for service animals to rest during event
+- Comfortable space for service dogs to rest during event

 - Accessible toileting and watering facilities nearby